 How are projects authorized?

-The Project Management Committee of the NFCYM Board of Directors is tasked with reviewing and authorizing project proposal submissions.
+The Project Teams Committee of the NFCYM Board of Directors is tasked with reviewing and authorizing project proposal submissions.
 The committee reviews with the following in mind:

 - Does the project proposal meet the planning criteria?